MohamadRezaRS/askcael-demo/README.md

 - Resolve long-term LLM API access (current plan uses region/VPN workarounds that carry risk of being cut off)
 - Expand dataset with genre, cast, director, country, and release-date metadata to enable filtering
-- Add additional categories: series, games
+- Add additional categories: series, books, songs, games
 - Extend the existing web scraper into an agentic component that can autonomously discover and add new entries, rather than running as a one-off manual script
+- Add a self-correction / retry loop — worth revisiting once the catalog is large enough that a retry could plausibly surface better candidates
 - Build and deploy a full web application (currently terminal-only)